Skip to main content

 Diagram

-A visual guide to how CRAC units, chilled water CRAH units and data hall airflow paths move heat out of a server room.
+A visual CRAC unit diagram guide showing the main CRAC unit parts, chilled water CRAH units and data hall airflow paths that move heat out of a server room.

 Summary

 A CRAC unit diagram is useful because the words are often used loosely.
-Some sites call every precision cooling unit a CRAC, even when the indoor unit is technically a chilled water CRAH with no compressor.
+Some sites call every precision cooling unit a CRAC unit, even when the indoor unit is technically a chilled water CRAH with no compressor.

 The key question is simple: where does the heat go after it leaves the IT rack?
 In DX systems it goes into refrigerant and an outdoor condenser.
 In chilled water systems it goes into a water coil and back to central chiller plant.
 In a well-run data hall, airflow separation keeps hot return air out of the cold aisle.